-- PDG reviews are targeted at the level of graduate students. - Reviews should be up-to-date and well-written.
-They should provide a broad yet concise overview that is mostly free of personal biases.
-Author(s) must not describe their own work above the work of others. - Review authors must observe all applicable copyright laws.
-In particular, when reusing a figure from another publication, the review's author(s) must obtain permission to use the figure, and the origin of the figure must be properly acknowledged.
+- Review authors must observe all applicable copyright laws.
+In particular, when reusing a figure from another publication, review authors must obtain permission to use the figure in the Review given the specific license (CC BY-NC 4.0 or CC BY 4.0, TBD) under which the corresponding edition of the Review will be published.
+The origin of the figure must be properly acknowledged.
 The source of a slightly modified or adapted figure must also be cited. - At the latest during the refereeing period, experiments whose results are quoted must be given an opportunity to check what is quoted in the review (typically this can be done by asking a representative of the experiment to be a referee). - In contrast to the Listings, PDG review articles may refer to unpublished public results at the discretion of the review authors.
 This includes results or plots shown at a conference, independently of whether an accompanying written note or preprint is available (assuming that at least the corresponding slides with the result are available publicly).
 The threshold for inclusion should be set substantially higher if there is no accompanying documentation.
 Unpublished public results should only be included if the review authors are reasonably confident that an unpublished result is solid and will eventually be published.
-(Needless to say, non-public results can never be quoted by PDG.) - PDG results, averages and fits given in reviews must be consistent with the values presented in the Listings.
+Needless to say, non-public results can never be quoted by PDG. - PDG results, averages, and fits given in reviews must be consistent with the values presented in the Particle Listings and Summary Tables.
 This is especially important for the journal publication of the Review.
-If necessary, minor updates to synchronize numbers and figures with the Listings can be made in the spring of even years, after the corresponding Listing updates and prior to publication.

-• If review authors wish to make a version of their PDG review available as a preprint on arXiv [8], they are free to do so but only after the review article has been made public on the PDG web site or appeared in the journal publication of the Review.
+If necessary, the opportunity for minor review updates in the spring of even calendar years (see above) should be used to ensure the consistency of numbers and figures across the complete Review. - If review authors wish to make a version of their PDG review available as a preprint on arXiv [8], they are free to do so, but only after the review article has been made public on the PDG web site or appeared in the journal publication of the Review.